By Daniel Exner

 There is, however, a disconnect between theory and practice.
 In many cases, police officers might be unwilling to get involved in a family law dispute unless the conduct rises to a criminal infraction (i.e. child abuse or parental kidnapping).

 The police may tell you to take it up with the court.
 If an officer is willing to help, he may call the opposing party and demand compliance or escort you to pick up the children.

-If the police are unwilling to get involved, you can always file a Motion to Enforce with the court.
+If filing a police report for a custody violation doesn’t work, you can always file a Motion to Enforce with the court.
 A Motion to Enforce tells the court that the opposing party has failed to comply with the child custody order and is unreasonably denying you visitation

 Read Related Articles: